Bluntisham

-Etymology
+Toponymy

 The village was known as Bluntersham between the 10th and 13th centuries, Blondesham in the 14th century, and Bluntysham, Bluntsome and Blunsham in the 16th century.
 Due to the close proximity of Bluntisham and Earith, the two formed the parish of Bluntisham-cum-Earith, with the parish church in Bluntisham and a chapelry in Earith.
 However, the civil parish of Bluntisham-cum-Earith was dissolved in 1948 when the two were separated.

 History

 There is evidence to suggest that Neolithic and Roman inhabitants once settled in Bluntisham.
 The manor of Bluntisham goes back to the early part of the 10th century, when it was seized by Toli the Dane, who is said to have been the jarl or alderman of Huntingdon.
 Toli was killed at the Battle of Tempsford in 917, at which point the county returned to the rule of Edward the Elder.
 Bluntisham later became the property of Wulfnoth Cild who sold it circa 970–75 to Bishop Æthelwold of Winchester and Brithnoth, the first Abbot of Ely, for the endowment of Ely Abbey.
 The sale was confirmed by King Edgar, but when he died in 975 a claim was made by the sons of Bogo de Hemingford, who believed that it was the inheritance of their uncle.
 Their claim was declared false at the county court, and the sale to Ely Abbey went ahead.

-In 1085 William the Conqueror ordered that a survey should be carried out across his kingdom to discover who owned which parts and what it was worth.
-The survey took place in 1086 and the results were recorded in what, since the 12th century, has become known as the Domesday Book.
-Starting with the king himself, for each landholder within a county there is a list of their estates or manors; and, for each manor, there is a summary of the resources of the manor, the amount of annual rent that was collected by the lord of the manor both in 1066 and in 1086, together with the taxable value.

-Bluntisham was listed in the Domesday Book in the Hundred of Hurstingstone in Huntingdonshire; the name of the settlement was written as Bluntesham in the Domesday Book.
-In 1086 there were two manors at Bluntisham; the annual rent paid to the lords of the manors in 1066 had been £5 and the rent had increased to £5.25 in 1086.

-The Domesday Book does not explicitly detail the population of a place but it records that there was 16 households at Bluntisham.
-There is no consensus about the average size of a household at that time; estimates range from 3.5 to 5.0 people per household.
-Using these figures then an estimate of the population of Bluntisham in 1086 is that it was within the range of 56 and 80 people.